julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 Write functional requirements that say what `a feature` `in a specific context` `allows or does not allow` `users with a certain role` `to do` `by doing what`.

+### For example

-For example breaking down the YouTube UI into components might look like this:
+Breaking down the YouTube UI into components might look like this:

 ### Components of YouTube UI:
 1. **Header**: Contains the search bar, YouTube logo, and navigation links.